Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Available upon request

-In writing your resume with little or no experience, it’s essential to emphasise transferable abilities.
-These are the abilities you’ve acquired through your involvement in like internships, volunteering and other extracurricular activities which can be applied to getting a job in your chosen sector.
-For instance, if have been part of an organisation that was a student and have knowledge of leadership, teamwork or event management.
-Make sure you highlight your abilities as well as the accomplishments you’ve achieved in these areas.
+If you are writing a resume for a job with no experience, it is crucial to concentrate on transferable abilities.
+These are the abilities you’ve accumulated through actions like volunteering, internships and other extracurricular activities which can be utilised to land a job in your desired sector.
+As an example, if participated in an organisation for students, you may have experiences in leadership, teamwork or event management.
+It is important to highlight these abilities and the achievements you’ve achieved on these subjects.

-Another important aspect of writing resumes with no experience is how to structure.
-As opposed to listing the job background first, consider beginning with a qualification summary or a section on skills.
-This will let you showcase your transferable abilities and accomplishments immediately.
-Make sure you use a clean and easy-to-read layout and think about using bullet points to help make your resume more visually appealing.
+Another important aspect of writing an entry-level resume is how to structure.
+In lieu of listing all your job background first, consider beginning with a summary of your qualifications or a section on skills.
+This will enable you to showcase your transferable abilities as well as achievements straight away.
+Additionally, be sure to make use of a clear and easy-to-read format and consider using bullet points to help make your resume more visually attractive.

 Qualifications Summary: